-- Requires MDAs to deposit all AV materials, which are official records, to both JARD/National Archives and the National Library, whether or not the works are published or non-published.
-This will promote having completeness in records, as required by ISO 15489-1:2016; - Requires JARD/National Archives to offer centralised archival services for e-RIM and for e-Gov to offer hosting services.
-This will obviate the need for JARD/National Archives to undertake extensive expenditure investment in staff, software licenses, and infrastructure; - Requires JARD/National Archives to develop an over-arching classification, to be governed at the enterprise level.
+- requires MDAs to deposit all AV materials, which are official records, to both JARD and the National Library, whether or not the works are published or non-published.
+This will promote having completeness in records, as required by ISO 15489-1:2016; - requires National Archives/JARD to offer centralised archival services for e-RIM and for e-Gov to offer hosting services.
+This will obviate the need for JARD/National Archives to undertake extensive expenditure investment in staff, software licenses, and infrastructure; - requires JARD/National Archives to develop an over-arching classification, to be governed at the enterprise level.
 The classification system should facilitate the appraisal of records and preparation of retention/disposal schedules.
-The classification system should embed features supporting disposal and archival processes (e.g prompts when records are due for disposition); - Will deploy governance systems at the enterprise level that would authorise the disposal and migration of critical RIM ICT systems;
+The classification system should embed features supporting disposal and archival processes (e.g prompts when records are due for disposition);